dlargen33/FueledSample/README.md

-# FueledMovies: A Sample iOS Application
+# Fueled Movies: A Sample iOS Application
-Overview
+## Overview
 - This sample application leverages The Movie Database (TMDB) API to fetch a list of movie titles along with their corresponding images.
 The movies are displayed in a grid layout, and selecting a movie navigates the user to a detailed screen with additional information about the selected title.

 The FueledMovies application demonstrates the following key concepts: